alecpm/opsworks-web-python/plone_buildout/README.md

 #### EBS Snapshots Layer

 Those instances that have EBS volumes will probably want those volumes snapshotted regularly.
-You can assign the following recipe to all layers that mount EBS volumes:
+This layer takes care of that automatically, by providing nightly snapshots and automatic pruning.
+It should be included on any instances that have mounted EBS volumes.

+It consists of the following recipe:

   * Setup: plone_buildout::ebs_snapshots

-Alternatively, if you have multiple layers with EBS mounts, you could create a new custom layer with only that recipe assignment.
 By default snapshots will be taken daily and 15 will be kept for each volume.

 ##### A Custom User with Snapshot Permissions